 Erie Boulevard Brownfield Opportunity Area Boundary Map

 Uniquely situated within the City of Rome, the Erie Boulevard BOA Corridor encompasses a major transportation corridor, as well as Canal front lands, residential development and the City’s growing arts and cultural district.
 The study area has changed dramatically over the last 50 years.
 Once a thriving industrial hub and job center, the City has seen many industries move away, leaving dormant and underutilized parcels in its wake.

 Building on opportunities and mitigating challenges, the BOA planning process allowed the community to take advantage of the study area’s assets, extending from the Erie Canal to established residential neighborhoods and industrial nodes.
 Our work was evaluated and built upon the vision and recommendations identified in the Step 1 process to develop realistic redevelopment scenarios for key sites and target areas.

 This study is a continuation of the on-going Downtown Rome Step 2/3 BOA project.
 The study focuses on the emerging West Dominick Street Arts and Cultural District, with special attention on the potential reuse and relocation of the three-story parking structure that included a public transportation terminal in its bottom level and two strategic infill sites.

 Hover over the Final BOA Report & Appendix to learn more and read the full report.

 FINAL BOA REPORT + APPENDIX A - I

 Public Meeting #1: March 20, 2017

-Public Meeting #1 was held on March 20, 2017 to provide an opportunity for community members to learn about the BOA project and provide feedback.
-At this meeting participants were asked to use voting board to provide input on revitalization improvements including waterfront projects, complete streets and wayfinding.
+Public Meeting Number 1 was held on March 20, 2017 to provide an opportunity for community members to learn about the BOA project and provide feedback.
+Participants were asked to use voting board to provide input on revitalization improvements including waterfront projects, complete streets and wayfinding at this kickoff meeting.